Investin-pro/Investin_docs/docs/token.md

 We believe alignment between token holders and protocol stakeholders is crucial for successful decentralized governance.
 More explicitly, we believe IVN tokens are the vehicle to drive alignment and participation in the protocol.
 IVN token holders should be people who interact with the protocol in some way, are committed to its future development, and want a seat at the governance table.

 We expect token holders to help guide the protocol to its fullest potential through experimentation and active participation.
-For example, implementing new functionality, deploying the protocol on additional smart contract blockchains beyond Bsc and Ethereum, using layer 2 solutions for scaling, introducing changes to protocol level fee, etc. Anything contentious will certainly go to the IVN token holders for review
+For example, implementing new functionality, introducing changes to protocol level fee, etc. Anything contentious will certainly go to the IVN token holders for review.

 ## Deepdive economics